SKGABC Low Impact Best Practices

 6. Respect Wildlife

-- Be aware and knowledgeable of sensitive wildlife sites (breeding areas, nesting sites, haul out sites) and do not approach these sites in order to minimized disturbance.
+- Be knowledgeable about sensitive wildlife sites, including breeding areas, nesting sites, and haul-out locations.
+Avoid approaching these sites to minimize disturbance.

-- Without compromising group safety keep appropriate distances between your group and wildlife and conduct ourselves in a manner that does not disturb or alter wildlife's natural behavior.
-Avoid interrupting an animal's ability to rest, feed, reproduce and end for young.
-Disturbances can cause wildlife to expend more energy than they otherwise would.
+- Without compromising group safety, maintain appropriate distances from wildlife, ensuring that human presence does not disturb or alter natural behavior.
+Avoid interrupting an animal's ability to rest, feed, reproduce, or care for its young, as disturbances can cause unnecessary energy expenditure.

 7. Be Considerate of Other Visitors